PoisotLab/ms_metaweb_transfer/manuscript.md

 representational learning, where we learn a *representation* of the metaweb, rather than a list of interactions.
 This approach is conceptually different from other metaweb-scale predictions (*.e.g.* ALBOUY, others?), in that the metaweb representation is easily transferable.
-Specifically, we use Random Dot Product Graphs [RDPG; @Young2007RanDot] to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
+Specifically, we use RDPG to create a number of latent variables that can be combined into an approximation of the network adjacency matrix.
 RDPG results are known to have strong phylogenetic signal, and to capture the evolutionary backbone of food webs [@DallaRiva2016ExpEvo].
 In addition, recent advances show that the latent variables produced this way can be used to predict *de novo* network edges [@Runghen2021ExpNod].

 The latent variables are created by performing a truncated Singular Value Decomposition (t-SVD) on the adjacency matrix.
 SVD is an appropriate embedding